--c 1.
-If you continue to see errors you may need to simplify the geometries before uploading them.
+If you continue to see errors -- probably because a single feature is larger than the limit of the API gateway (approximately 10 MB -- you may need to simplify the geometry before uploading them.

 If your features are small, like you might see in a GeoJSON file containing points or a CSV, you will see faster uploads if you increase the chunk size.
 For example,